 - If you need special accommodations, please contact Services for Students with Disabilities in MLT 159 or call 425.640.1320.

-- No personal computers, laptops/notebooks, peripherals, (cameras, portable hard drives, etc.,) may be connected to the campus network or computers.
-You are not allowed to attach any bootable device to our network or one of our computers.
-You are allowed to use portable solid state USB media storage devices.
-These are referred to by several names including thumb drive and memory stick.
+- Flash drives may be connected to campus computers.
+No personal computers, laptops/notebooks, peripherals, (cameras, portable hard drives, etc.,) may be connected to the campus wired network or computers.
+Do not attach any bootable device to campus computers.
 As is usual with personal property, users of these devices assume all responsibility for supporting and troubleshooting their storage media.

 - The integrity of the system must not be altered.
 Sub-directories and/or files on any hard drive may not be added to, changed, or deleted.

-- Unauthorized software may not be installed on any ACS computer system without specific consent from Academic Computer Services.
+- Unauthorized software may not be installed on any ACS computer system.

 - Students, faculty, or staff may not copy any licensed software found on any Edmonds Community College system.